peterjirak/wikipedia-assistant/README.md

 I would love for you to do so!

-Hit this URL on your computer's endpoint and give it a whirl: [https://www.wikipediaassistant.com/docs](https://www.wikipediaassistant.com/docs)
+Hit this URL on your computer's browser and give it a whirl: [https://www.wikipediaassistant.com/docs](https://www.wikipediaassistant.com/docs)

 Thanks for checking out my exercise/demonstration project!